-Thus, $\dot{S}^{\mu\nu} = \bar{\phi} \hat{\dot{S}}^{\mu\nu} \phi = \pi^{\mu} u^{\nu} - \pi^{\nu} u^{\mu}$, as in Eqs.~\eqref{Eq_1_18}.
-In effect, the neo-classical Dirac-Schr\"{o}dinger equation for the evolution of the spinor state function $\phi$ in Eqs.~\eqref{Eq_1_31} replaces the evolution equations for the total 4-velocity $u$ and the spin tensor $S$ in Eqs.~\eqref{Eq_1_18}, so that the two sets of state-space equations produce the same solution for all dynamic variables.
+Thus, $\dot{S}^{\mu\nu} = \bar{\phi} \hat{\dot{S}}^{\mu\nu} \phi = \pi^{\mu} u^{\nu} - \pi^{\nu} u^{\mu}$, as in Eq.~\eqref{Eq_1_18}.
+In effect, the neo-classical Dirac-Schr\"{o}dinger equation for the evolution of the spinor state function $\phi$ in Eq.~\eqref{Eq_1_31} replaces the evolution equations for the total 4-velocity $u$ and the spin tensor $S$ in Eq.~\eqref{Eq_1_18}, so that the two sets of state-space equations produce the same solution for all dynamic variables.

-We note that Eqs.~\eqref{Eq_1_18} can now be equivalently expressed as operator equations:
+We note that Eq.~\eqref{Eq_1_18} can now be equivalently expressed as operator equations:

 where a dynamic variable $Q(\tau) = \bar{\phi} \hat{Q} \phi$ and $\phi(\tau)$ is given by Eq.~\eqref{Eq_1_23} with $\phi(0)$ specified.
 These equations are identical to the Heisenberg equations from Dirac's equation in proper time ({Barut (1987)}), except that the actual global momentum $\pi$ is involved, not an operator for it.
 We introduce an operator for $\pi$ for the neo-classical theory in a later subsection where a wave function is defined in terms of the state function.